WRAB

 WRAB (1380 AM) is a radio station licensed to serve Arab, Alabama, United States.
 The station is owned by Fun Media Group, through licensee Fun Media Group of Alabama LLC.
 WRAB is an affiliate of Fox News Radio.
 The most popular show on WRAB is "The Helping Hand Show", heard Monday through Saturday from 9:00-9:30am, hosted by Archie Anderson.
 It airs a classic country format.
 Southern Gospel music is also played on WRAB and was hosted by Rick Stover from November 2001 until June 2019, when Stover retired.
-WRAB is also an affiliate of Rick and Bubba.
+WRAB was, for a short time, an affiliate of Rick and Bubba.

 Some memorable names that have been on the air at WRAB: Archie Anderson, Bobby King, Tim Maze, Cousin Jake, Chris Hanson, Big Jim Nelson, Steve Lemons, Kerry Franklin, Ken Henderson and Rick Stover.
 For a period of time in the late 1980s and early 1990s, WRAB was the sister station of WAFN-FM, which at the time had the call sign of WCRQ.
 At the time both stations were owned by Kerry Rich.

 WRAB's studios are located on Brindlee Mountain Parkway at the office of The Arab Tribune.
 The station's transmitter is located on State Route 69.